 Next, we'll examine the structure and content of the network disaster recovery plan template, indicating key issues to address and activities to perform.

 - Purpose and scope.
-Provide details on these attributes, as well as assumptions, team descriptions, a list of terms, and other background information.
+Provide details about these attributes, as well as assumptions, team descriptions, a list of terms and other background information.

 - Emergency instructions on how to activate the plan.
 Provide data on circumstances under which the plan will be activated, including outage time frames, who declares a disaster, who should be contacted and response procedures to be used.